Cape Town - Western Cape

 Did You Know

-1/ The club has hosted the SA Women’s Open the last three years on the European Ladies Tour, won by Ashleigh Buhai (2018), India’s Diksha Dagar (2019) and England’s Alice Hewson (2020).
+1/ The club hosted the SA Women’s Open for four years on the European Ladies Tour, won by Ashleigh Buhai (2018), India’s Diksha Dagar (2019), England’s Alice Hewson (2020) and Lee-Anne Pace (2021).
 Left-hander Dagar had the lowest individual round of 66.

 2/ A host of SA sporting legends are club members, including cricketers Jacques Kallis, JP Duminy, Graeme Smith and Mark Boucher, rugby’s Jean de Villiers, Nick Mallett, Bobby Skinstad and Schalk Burger.